Rachid Hourizi

 BT Group

-Professor Kerensa Jennings is BT Group Director of Digital Impact.
+Kerensa is BT Group Director of Digital Impact.
 Until recently, Kerensa was CEO of the Inspiring Digital Enterprise Award (iDEA), an international programme aiming to help address the digital skills gap.
 Kerensa was previously a TV producer and the BBC's Head of Strategic Delivery.
 Her work on the BBC's Make it Digital strategy earned the Innovation Enterprise Chief Strategy Officer's Best Innovation Award.
 Kerensa is also a Professor, an Executive Coach and a bestselling author.
 She is passionate about helping people unlock their potential and has been selected among the most influential women in UK tech for the last three years by Computer Weekly.

 Diane Lightfoot